Blåkläder workwear and Tuff Shop team up with winner of The Apprentice

 So what work clothing and cleaning expenses can I claim?

 The first rule of clothing and equipment expenses is that they must be used SOLELY for work.
 A uniform should be recognisable as being for a specific job with a logo or other branding to identify it.
-Personal Protective Equipment (PPE) which is necessary for your job and is designed to protect you against risks that can’t be negated by taking alternative action, such as dust masks, hard hats and safety goggles can also be claimed for.
+Personal Protective Equipment (PPE) which is necessary for your job and is designed to protect you against risks that can’t be negated by taking alternative action can also be claimed for.
 Much of the clothing and equipment used in industries such as construction, catering and laboratory work is essential for the protection of your everyday clothes or to protect you from actual harm, so these are sectors that this information can be particularly relevant to.

 You can claim your tax relief in one of two ways; by keeping an account of your expenditure along with valid receipts or invoices, or by claiming the HMRC Flat Rate – which has been calculated on an average for uniform purchase and cleaning fees.
 Check on the HMRC website to see what you might be able to claim, as it can vary according to the industry.